 Probably best known for his role in The Dark Knight,Chin Han is taking on the iconic role of Shang Tsung.
 The character stands as one of the biggest bads in the world of Mortal Kombat.
 The evil sorcerer who oversees the inter-dimensional battle, only Shao Khan out-evils Shang Tsung.
 And Khan has yet to be cast.
 For now, Chin Han looks like he’ll be the antagonist of the new Mortal Kombat movie.

 Sisi Stringer is Mileena

-Newcomer Sisi Stringer is Mileena one of the most iconic characters in the game.
-A clone of her “sister” Kitana made by the sorcerer Shang Tsung, Mileena is a conflicted and violent woman whose brutality is only matched by her skills as an assassin.
-We’re very excited to see whether this means that we might see Kitana, Jade, and Baraka in the film as more announcements hit the news cycle over the next few weeks.
+Newcomer Sisi Stringer will play Mileena, one of the most iconic characters in the game.
+A clone of her “sister” Kitana made by the sorcerer Shang Tsung, Mileena is a conflicted and violent woman.
+Her skills as an assassin match her brutality.
+We’re very excited to see whether this means that we might see Kitana, Jade, and Baraka in the film.

 Thanks to the R-rating we already knew there would be gore and the Entertainment Weekly feature confirms that.
 “I wanted to make sure that everyone respected the material, the lore of Mortal Kombat, the fans and the love they have for this.
 Everyone was clear on it,” McQuoid said of developing the reboot.
 Respect for the material also meant leaning into what makes Mortal Kombat so popular after all these years.
 Blood has a lot to do with that.

 Mortal Kombat arrives on April 23, 2021 (Warner Bros. confirmed to Nerdist).
 It’s delayed from April 16.
 You can catch it on both HBO Max and in theaters—if it’s safe to visit them!

 Keep your eyes on this post.
 We’ll keep updating it as we get more news.
 Until then, practice those fatalities.